 • Computer-generated art

-- Entries will be evaluated by a blue ribbon panel of judges from the eight counties within Southwest Washington’s 3rd Congressional District.
+- Entries will be evaluated by a blue ribbon panel of judges from Southwest Washington’s 3rd Congressional District.

 - Second and third place entries will be displayed in Jaime’s office over the next year.

 For complete details and guidelines, students and education leaders should visit http://www.house.gov/content/educate/art_competition/ or call Congresswoman Herrera Beutler’s office at (360) 695-6292.